DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Freedom of expression is the issue that brings the various political organizations structuring our world into sharp conflict.
-Certainly, some nations-states such as North Korea, and until recently Burma, do not place any value on free speech.
+Certainly, some nation-states such as North Korea and until recently Burma, do not place any value on free speech.
 Other nations, like the US, have made it the cornerstone of their deliberative political system and consider it among their most fundamental values.
 But in exercising these freedoms, numerous restrictions always apply when other values such as safeguarding the security of the state or